Medical Toxicology Rotation for Residents and Medical Students

 At 9am, the students/residents meet with the medical toxicology fellows, pharmacy student, and faculty members and go to OHSU and DCH to see bedside consultations.
 After consultations, the team meets in the conference room to discuss active Poison Center cases.
 The student/resident will be expected to know details about the medication/toxin, what type of medication, what it is used for, what its clinical effects are, and all treatment modalities.

 On Mondays, the team will participate in the Multi-State Toxicology Case Conference at 1pm.
-This case conference includes toxicology cases that are discussed by toxicologists from a variety of locations including Washington, Utah, Alabama, New Jersey, and Calgary.
+This case conference includes toxicology cases that are discussed by toxicologists from a variety of locations including Washington, Utah, Alabama, New Jersey, New York, and Calgary.